-In accordance with the Financial Information Act, the City of Vancouver has prepared its annual Statement of Financial Information (SOFI) Report PDF file (3 MB)
+In accordance with the Financial Information Act, the City of Vancouver has prepared its annual Statement of Financial Information (SOFI) report.
+PDF file (4.2 MB)

 The SOFI report contains:

-- Schedules of debts and guarantee and indemnity agreements
+- Consolidated financial statements Schedules of debts and guarantee and indemnity agreements

 - Remuneration and expenses for:

 - Vancouver Board of Parks and Recreation Commissioners